juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* House is now decorated - as mich as we're willing to do to get it sellable anyway.
-Estate agest will be coming round this week to take photos and get the process started.
+* Now our house is listed for sale, I have started seeing houses that I may be able to buy and checking out possible towns to relocate to
+* I'm slowly getting back into work and being able to focus a bit better

 ### Reading
 * [The Outsider by Stephen King](https://bookwyrm.social/book/36200/s/the-outsider "The Outsider by Stephen King")